Skip to main content

 Method 1: Use eval replace

-1. Go to the Pipelines page, click on Create pipeline, and select New pipeline.
+1. Go to the Pipelines page, click New pipeline, select Blank Pipeline, and click Next.

-4. In the pipeline pane, click Mask values in _raw…
+6. In the pipeline pane, under Actions, click the + button and select Mask values in _raw…

 ^10\.(?:[0-9]{1,3}\.){2}[0-9]{1,3}